Tech-a-Trons/FTC_Tech-a-trons/TeamCode/src/main/java/SammyStuff/Functions/Sammyfunctions/SammyFunctionPerms.md

 # SammyFunctions functions

-This is the same functions as SammyLinOp, but SammyLinOp isnt working rn
+	~these are the same functions as SammyLinOp but SammyLinOp is not currently working~

 | Functions           | Variables involved                              |